 Ada Calhoun

-Ada Calhoun is the author of the memoir Also a Poet: Frank O’Hara, My Father, and Me, named one of the Best Books of 2022 by the New York Times, Washington Post, and NPR.
+Ada Calhoun is the author of Also a Poet: Frank O’Hara, My Father, and Me, named one of the Best Books of 2022 by the New York Times, Washington Post, Oprah Daily, and NPR; featured on PBS News Hour and the Today show; and long-listed for an Andrew Carnegie Medal for Nonfiction.
+Times critic Alexandra Jacobs called it her favorite memoir of the year; Hudson Booksellers called it the nonfiction book of the year.

-Calhoun’s prior two books are the New York City history St. Marks Is Dead: The Many Lives of America’s Hippest Street, a New York Times Editors’ Pick named one of the best books of the year by Kirkus Reviews, the Boston Globe, Orlando Weekly, the New York Post, and the Village Voice, which in a cover profile named her “the most important new voice on Old New York”; and the memoir Wedding Toasts I’ll Never Give, named one of the top ten memoirs of 2017 and featured twice on the Today show.
+Calhoun’s prior two books are the New York City history St. Marks Is Dead: The Many Lives of America’s Hippest Street, a New York Times Editors’ Pick named one of the best books of 2015 by Kirkus Reviews, the Boston Globe, Orlando Weekly, the New York Post, and the Village Voice; and the memoir Wedding Toasts I’ll Never Give, which came out of a viral Modern Love column and was featured twice on the Today show.

 Past jobs include crime reporter for the New York Post, frequent contributor to The New York Times Book Review, and theater listings editor for New York magazine.
-She is an A‑list ghostwriter, having collaborated on twenty major nonfiction books to date, including several New York Times bestsellers.
+She is one of the world’s most sought-after ghostwriters, having anonymously collaborated on more than twenty-five major nonfiction books in the past dozen years, including many New York Times bestsellers.

 She has written for Time, National Geographic Traveler, the Times Literary Supplement, the New Republic, Billboard, Cosmopolitan, the Washington Post, and Redbook; and contributed three essays to the New Yorker’s “Page-Turner” column; and three “Modern Love,” and four “Lives” columns to the New York Times.
 Her contribution to Beastie Boys Book was called “one of the more effective guest-star turns.”

-Her national news reporting has won awards including a USC-Annenberg National Health Journalism Fellowship, a Kiplinger fellowship, a CCF Media Award (for her New York Times Magazine work on a legal challenge in Alabama), a Croly Award, and an Alicia Patterson Foundation fellowship.
+Her national news reporting has won several awards, including a USC-Annenberg National Health Journalism Fellowship, a Kiplinger fellowship, a CCF Media Award (for her New York Times Magazine work on a legal challenge in Alabama), a Croly Award, and an Alicia Patterson Foundation fellowship.
 She received a MacDowell colony stay for St. Marks Is Dead, and has been granted residencies in the New York Public Library’s scholars’ rooms for her other books.
+In 2023 she was a fellow at the Hawthornden Castle in Scotland.